-Counties: Alachua, Bradford, Citrus, Columbia, Dixie, Gilchrist, Hamilton, Hernando, Lafayette, Lake, Levy, Marion, Putnam, Sumter, Suwannee and Union counties are covered by FIMR through Central Healthy Start and Healthy Start of North Central.
-There are 21 FIMR regions throughout the state.
-Many of the state’s Healthy Start Coalitions have been contracted by the State of Florida to implement FIMR locally.
+Counties: Alachua, Bradford, Citrus, Columbia, Dixie, Gilchrist, Hamilton, Hernando, Lafayette, Lake, Levy, Marion, Putnam, Sumter, Suwannee and Union counties are covered by Fetal & Infant Mortality Review through Central Healthy Start and Healthy Start of North Central.
+There are 21 Fetal & Infant Mortality Review regions throughout the state.
+Many of the state’s Healthy Start Coalitions have been contracted by the State of Florida to implement Fetal & Infant Mortality Review locally.

 About: Infant mortality is a key indicator of the health of a community and its social and economic well‐being.
 Our region’s fetal and infant mortality rates are high (they are consistently higher than the State’s average rates) and show alarming racial and ethnic disparities.
 Black babies in our area are more than twice as likely to be born still as white babies and are more likely to die before their first birthday.